The Baker Butler Program

-Inspired by the legacies of Ella Baker and Octavia Butler, this program will utilize an arts-based pedagogical approach to target critical dialogue, creative expression, and youth-adult partnership, in order to advance racial justice in high school contexts.
+Inspired by the legacies of Ella Baker and Octavia Butler, the Baker-Butler program utilizes an arts-based pedagogical approach to target critical dialogue, creative expression, and youth-adult partnership, in order to advance racial justice in high school contexts.

 Program Features